simp/pupmod-simp-simpkv/README.md

       id: auto_default
 ```

-### libkv Configuration Reference
+### simpkv Configuration Reference

-The libkv configuration used for each libkv function call is comprised of
+The simpkv configuration used for each simpkv function call is comprised of
 a merge of a function-provided options Hash, Hiera configuration specified
-by the `libkv::options` Hash, and global configuration defaults.
+by the `simpkv::options` Hash, and global configuration defaults.
 The merge
 is executed in a fashion to ensure the function-provided options take
-precedence over the `libkv::options` Hiera values.
+precedence over the `simpkv::options` Hiera values.

-The merged libkv configuration contains global and backend-specific
+The merged simpkv configuration contains global and backend-specific
 configurations, along with an optional application identifier.
 The primary
 keys in this Hash are as follows:

-* `app_id`: Optional String in libkv function calls, only.
+* `app_id`: Optional String in simpkv function calls, only.
 Specifies an
   application name that can be used to identify which backend configuration
   to use via fuzzy name matching, in the absence of the `backend` option.
   (See [Backend Selection](#backend-selection)).

   * More flexible option than `backend`.
-  * Useful for grouping together libkv function calls found in different
+  * Useful for grouping together simpkv function calls found in different
     catalog resources.

 * `backend`: Optional String.
 Specifies a definitive backend configuration